purpuraRana/lithium-air-pybamm/README.md

 - Achieve a well-posed cathode + separator formulation
 - Reproduce Jiang et al. discharge curves
 - Use the model as a learning platform for Li-air battery electrochemistry

+## Environment:

+Developed and tested with:
+- Python 3.10.16 (packaged by Anaconda)
+- PyBaMM 25.4.0